 in prep.
 Comanche Afterimages: Visual Culture and History in Northern New Mexico.

-in press.
+2019.
 Rock art counter-archives of the American West.
-In Murals of the America, edited by Victoria Lyall.
+In Murals of the America, edited by Victoria Lyall, pp. 100-119.
 Denver Art Museum.
 (Severin Fowles and Lindsay Montgomery)

 2019.
 Apache, Tiwa, and Back Again: Ethnic Shifting in the American Southwest.
 In Movement and Becoming in the American Southwest, edited by Sam Duwe and Robert Pruecel, pp. 166-194.
 University of Arizona Press.
 (Severin Fowles and Sunday Eiselt)

 2018.
 The evolution of simple society.
 Asian Archaeology 2:19-32.

 2018.
 Taos social history: a rhizomatic account.
 To appear in New Perspectives on the Pueblos II, edited by Peter Whiteley.
 School for Advanced Research Press.